Disc brake road bikes- Who wouldn't want better brakes? Don't I want them on my next bike?

 Greater absolute stopping power.
 There is no question that a properly-adjusted and maintained disc brake not only has more stopping power than a rim brake, but potentially less fade as well.
 If there were no trade-offs, we'd all have disc brake bikes because of this.
 And yet, greater absolute stopping power is not as important as it seems.
 A rim brake can provide all the stopping power most anyone needs under most dry conditions, even on long, steep descents.
 If your bike's rim brakes aren't stopping you very well, there may be adjustment or ergonomic issues at play.

-For people not comfortable descending at moderate speeds (they'll have the brakes on the entire way down the hill), it's a hydraulic or hybrid (cable-activated hydraulic) brake system reduces fatigue, since it requires less pressure on the brake lever for a given amount of stopping force.
-But for the most, continuous hard braking on dry pavement is simply not a typical, or even atypical, situation.
-Yes, it would be easier descending Jamison Creek in the Santa Cruz Mountains with disc brakes, because the road is so steep and so twisty you can never get much speed; you're on the brakes pretty hard most of the way down.
+For people not comfortable descending at moderate speeds (they'll have the brakes on the entire way down the hill), a hydraulic brake system reduces fatigue, since it requires less pressure on the brake lever for a given amount of stopping force.
+So yes, it would be easier descending Jamison Creek in the Santa Cruz Mountains with disc brakes, because the road is so steep and so twisty you can never get much speed; you're on the brakes pretty hard most of the way down.
 But that 6 or 7 minutes of hand fatigue might come once every couple of years (and for sane people, maybe never), and you can always stop halfway down and take a rest.

 The amazing roads in the Sierra Nevada?
-Nowhere do you find the continuous unbroken stupid-steep descents that might make you reconsider your bike's rim brakes for something better.
+You don't find the continuous unbroken stupid-steep descents that might scare you to death because you need to pull on those brakes hard.

 Wet weather.
 This goes hands-down to disc brakes, especially in the hills.
 Even though applying too much braking on wet roads can put you on the ground in a flash (and you can avoid this by choosing appropriate tires and not brake so suddenly and hard), you have infinitely more control with disc brakes because you don't have to wait for 2 or 3 seconds for the rims to get cleared of water and muck before the brakes even begin to work.
 This, at times, can be downright frightening, especially because, with a rim brake, there's a wide variable of time between when you apply the brakes and when they actually work.
 Disc brakes just seem to work, nearly instantly, wet or dry.